xm83/AutoPageTurner/version_2/experiments/README.md

-Experiments for applying deep learning techniques to Turnit
+Experiments for applying deep learning techniques to Turnit: An Automatic Music Page Turner